felipecaetano0/diabetes-monitor/README.md

 * A graph is ploted with the measures
 * Add a contact phone that will receive a message in case of anormal measures
 * Support to two languages: portuguese and english
+* Saving the history via a text file

 ## What we want to implement in the future:
-* Saving and loading the history via a text file
+* loading the history via a text file
 * Create a pdf file with the history
 * Share the history with other apps (Google Drive, Whatsapp, Messages)
 * Filter some measures by date